Kovah/LinkAce-Website/content/docs/v1/upgrade/_index.md

     ```
     docker-compose down
     ```
-2. Delete the current app volume, where `linkace_linkace_app` is the name of your volume.
+2. This step only applies to the advanced setup method.
+Delete the current app volume, where `linkace_linkace_app` is the name of your volume.
 You may find the exact name by running `docker volume ls`, the volume must end with `linkace_app`.
     ```
     docker volume rm linkace_linkace_app
     ```